 As with the two previous conferences, there will again be an advanced, intensive course.
 The topic will be Mamluk coins and related areas of study.

-As further details are determined, announcements will be sent, as will a Call for Papers when the submission process opens.
+As further details (registration information, the schedule of papers and panels, etc.) are determined, announcements will be sent to those on our mailing list.
 If you wish to be notified, please complete the form at http://mamluk.uchicago.edu/school-of-mamluk-studies.html

 We look forward to meeting you in Chicago.